Skip to main content

 Hello image data: Train an AutoML image classification model

-Incremental training (incremental learning) usually results in faster training, reducing training time.
+Incremental learning usually results in faster training and a shorter training time.

 Manage BigQuery ML models in Vertex AI

-By registering your BigQuery ML models with the Vertex AI Model Registry, you can manage your models alongside your Vertex AI models without having to export them.
-After you have your model in the Model Registry, you can use a single interface to version, evaluate, and deploy your models for online prediction without a serving container.
-You can register a model to the Model Registry using the MODEL_REGISTRY option in the CREATE MODEL statement.
+Registering BigQuery ML models to the Vertex AI Model Registry lets you manage them alongside your Vertex AI models without exporting them.
+After you register a model to the Model Registry, you can use a single interface to version, evaluate, and deploy your models for online prediction without a serving container.
+You can register a model to the Model Registry by using the MODEL_REGISTRY option in the CREATE MODEL statement.

 • Check for excessive tensor padding

-• Tensor padding is an operation performed to adjust the size of input data so that the model can process it properly.
-It is mainly used in convolutional layers and RNNs, with zero padding being the most common.
+• Tensor padding is an operation performed to adjust the size of input data so that the model can process it correctly.
+It is mainly used in convolutional layers and RNNs, with zero-padding being the most common.

-• If the input size (model) is too large, using TensorFlow's experimental model parallelism may help accommodate the model size.
+• If your input size (model) is too large, you might be able to use TensorFlow's experimental model parallelism to fit the model.

 Vertex AI Feature Store

-Vertex AI Feature Store is a fully managed, native Feature Store service that's an integral part of Vertex AI.
-It streamlines your ML feature management and online serving processes.
-You can manage your feature data in BigQuery tables or views and serve online from BigQuery data sources.
+Vertex AI Feature Store is a cloud-native, fully managed feature store service that is an integral part of Vertex AI.
+It streamlines the ML feature management and online serving process.
+You can manage your feature data in tables or views in BigQuery and serve online directly from BigQuery data sources.
 Vertex AI Feature Store provisions resources that let you set up online serving by specifying feature data sources.
-It then acts as a metadata layer that interacts with the BigQuery data sources to serve the latest feature values directly from BigQuery for online prediction with low latency.
+It then acts as a metadata layer that interacts with the BigQuery data sources.
+It serves the latest feature values directly from BigQuery for online predictions with low latency.

-With custom prediction routines (CPR), you can easily build a custom container with preprocessing and postprocessing code without having to configure an HTTP server or build a container from scratch.
-You might want to use preprocessing to normalize or transform your inputs, call an external service for additional data, or use postprocessing to format your model's prediction or run business logic.
+Custom prediction routines (CPR) are an easy way for you to build a custom container with pre- and postprocessing code, without having to configure an HTTP server or build a container from scratch.
+You can use preprocessing to normalize or transform your inputs, call an external service for additional data, and use postprocessing to format your model's prediction, or run business logic.

-• You don't have to write a model server or a Dockerfile.
-A model server (an HTTP server that hosts your model) is provided for you.
+• You don't need to write a model server or a Dockerfile.
+A model server is provided for you.

-• You can deploy and debug your model locally, which enables a faster iteration cycle during development.
+• You can deploy and debug your model locally, which can accelerate the iteration cycle during development.

 • Easily create labels and multiple annotation sets.

-• Create human-labeling tasks by using integrated data labeling.
+• Create a human labeling task using integrated data labeling.

-• Track the lineage of your models for governance and iterative development.
+• Track your model lineage for governance and iterative development.

-• Automatically split your data into training, test, and validation sets.
+• Automatically split your data into a training, test, or validation set.

 ExampleGen TFX | TensorFlow

-The ExampleGen component, one of the TFX pipeline components, ingests data into the TFX pipeline.
-It reads data from external files or services and generates Examples that other TFX components read.
-It also splits the dataset in a consistent way.
-The split can be changed by configuration.
-At the same time, it shuffles the dataset according to machine learning best practices.
-Input: Data from external data sources such as CSV, TFRecord, and BigQuery Output: tf.Example records
+ExampleGen is a TFX pipeline component that ingests data into TFX pipelines.
+It consumes data from external files/services and generates Examples which will be read by other TFX components.
+It also provides a consistent and configurable partition of the dataset, and shuffles the dataset for ML best practice.
+Input: Data from external data sources like CSV, TFRecord, BigQuery.
+Output: tf.Example records.

 1. TPU (Tensor Processing Unit)

-• Dedicated hardware developed by Google to accelerate Deep Learning.
+• Specialized hardware developed by Google to accelerate Deep Learning.

 2. GPU (Graphics Processing Unit)

-• Has high parallel computing capabilities, used for training AI models / NVIDIA is mainstream.
+• Has high parallel computing capability, used for AI model training; NVIDIA products are mainstream.

-• GPUs are hardware suitable for deep learning training involving high-precision training, and by distributing training across multiple instances, they provide maximum flexibility in fine-tuning accelerator selection to minimize execution time (from a practice exam).
+• GPUs are hardware well-suited for deep learning training that involves high-precision training, and by distributing training across multiple instances, they offer maximum flexibility for fine-tuning accelerator choices to minimize execution time (from practice exam).

 3. CPU

-• Simple models that do not take long to train.
+• For simple models that don't take long to train.

-• Small-scale models with small actual batch sizes.
+• For small models with small effective batch sizes.

-• Models that contain many custom TensorFlow operations written in C++.
+• For models that are dominated by custom TensorFlow operations written in C++.

 ACTIVE PAUSED COMPLETED

-The ConditionalParameterSpec object lets you add a hyperparameter to a trial when the value of a parent hyperparameter matches a specified condition.
-For example, you can define a hyperparameter tuning job that finds the optimal model by using either linear regression or a deep neural network (DNN).
+A ConditionalParameterSpec object lets you add a hyperparameter to a trial when the value of a parent hyperparameter matches a specified condition.
+For example, you can define a hyperparameter tuning job to find the best model using either linear regression or a deep neural network (DNN).
 To specify the training method in your tuning job, you define a categorical hyperparameter named training_method with LINEAR_REGRESSION and DNN.
-When training_method is LINEAR_REGRESSION, the tuning job must specify a learning rate hyperparameter.
-When training_method is DNN, the tuning job must specify a learning rate and the number of hidden layers.
+When training_method is LINEAR_REGRESSION, the tuning job needs to specify a hyperparameter for the learning rate.
+When training_method is DNN, the tuning job needs to specify hyperparameters for the learning rate and the number of hidden layers.

 Sidecar mode and ESP | Cloud Endpoints

-• Sidecar mode: A method where a proxy (Extensible Service Proxy (ESP)) that provides API management functions runs in the same container as each application instance.
+• Sidecar mode: A method where a proxy providing API management functions (Extensible Service Proxy (ESP)) runs within the same container as each application instance.

 • ESP: A proxy that provides API request authentication, traffic management, monitoring, logging, etc. (Summarized by GPT).